cruise-automation/webviz/README.md

 ## Flow

-- `npm flow-mono` to set up symlink for flow (reload the editor or recompile the component package if flow can not locate the module)
+- `npm run flow` to run Flow.
-- `npm flow-mono-install` to update local flow-typed cache and parallel install in all packages
+- `npm run flow-typed-rebuild` to update the flow-typed definitions (any time when changing packages).

 ## Testing